derailed/popeye/README.md

 ## Supported Resources

-This initial drop only supports a handful of resources at this time.
-More to come soon...
+This initial drop only supports a handful of resources.
+More will be added soon...

-- Node
+* Node
-- Namespace
+* Namespace
-- Pod
+* Pod
-- Service
+* Service

 ---